partyvpn/monerocom-guides/docs/tutorials/buy-vpn-privately-monero.md

 [Astrill VPN](https://www.astrill.com/) accepts Monero (XMR).
 Their service costs between $12.50 and $30.00 per month (depending on duration).
 Add-ons are available with additional features.

+### Party VPN

+[Party VPN](https://partyvpn.com) accepts Monero (XMR).
+Their service costs $0.03 per hour when connected, and there is no charge when idle.
+A REST API is available.

 ## Why should I buy a VPN with Monero (XMR)?

 VPNs are digital products, and it's simplest to buy digital products using a digital payment method.